HELENA AND AURORA RANGE (BUNGALBIN)

 Indigenous Land Use Agreements (ILUAs)

 Indigenous Land Use Agreements (ILUAs) are a voluntary agreement made between native title holders (including one or more groups) and other parties.
-It is a binding agreement.
+It is a legally binding agreement.

 ILUAs provide an efficient way of resolving native title issues.
 The agreements provide recognition to Indigenous Australians of their native title such that they can benefit where part of their land is being used for development or other purposes.
 From an Indigenous perspective, agreements can include restricting access to protect Indigenous cultural sites, provision of training or employment for local Indigenous people and consultation with local Indigenous people re planning decisions.
 The agreements can also involve the consent of a future act or class (group) of future acts, the non-extinguishment of native title rights and interests with the doing of the future act, and in some cases the surrender of native title.